hburns2/Dogs-In-Media/README.md

-# Manifest File for this Repo: Does media representation of dogs correlate with American Kennel Club popularity?
+# Manifest File:

-There are 3 loose files in this repo:
+**Question: Does media representation of dogs correlate with American Kennel Club popularity?**

-* the original README
+There are 2 loose files in this repo:
 * my reproducing Jupyter notebook
-* this manifest file.
+* this manifest file

 ## AKC
 * Contains raw and clean dataset files

 ## Additional_Documents-Final
-* Resume
+* Updated resume/CV
 * Summary slide

 ## CombingData